Carding Wool by Hand and Making Perfect Rolags

 Before You Start

-Quick, efficient carding starts with clean carders and fibers.
+Quick, efficient wool carding starts with clean carders and fibers.
 Make sure your carders are rust-free and that all the teeth are in the correct position.
 Adjust any misaligned teeth.
 Remove any fibers caught in the carders.
-If there are fibers left on the carders, especially greasy ones, they simply invite more to bed down with them and carding wool becomes even more difficult.
+If there are fibers left on the carders, especially greasy ones, they simply invite more to bed down with them and carding wool by hand becomes even more difficult.

 Online Store Logo